15 Best Things To Do At Night In Los Angeles, The City Of Angels

 Important Information:

-5. Hollywood Walk of Fame & Hollywood Boulevard
+5. Walk Among the Stars on Hollywood Boulevard

 Location: Hollywood Blvd between La Brea Ave & Gower St